38 Best Turkish Foods Everyone Must Try In 2025

 Image Source

 A delight for meat lovers, Hunkar Begendi is one of the most delicious Turkish dishes.
-The dish comprises lamb chunks carefully marinated and put on an eggplant which is pureed along with butter and cheese.
+The dish comprises lamb chunks carefully marinated and put on a pureed eggplant with butter and cheese.
 The whole idea of the dish will make you crave it.
-What makes this dish even more interesting is the fact that it was the favorite dish of the royalties of Ottoman empire.
+What makes this dish even more interesting is that it was the favourite dish of the royalties of the Ottoman Empire.

 36. Islak Burgers: Wet Hamburgers